ruby-smart/elasticsearch_record/README.md

 - This is still in development!
 - Specs & documentation will follow.
 - You might experience BUGs and Exceptions...
-- Currently supports only ActiveRecord 7.0 + Elasticsearch 8.4
+- Currently supports only ActiveRecord 7.0 + Elasticsearch 8.4 (downgrade is planned)

 -----